recraftrelic/recraft-react-native-shopping-app/README.md

-React native Routing App
+Recraft React Native Base App Seed
 =======

-This Routing app is a boilerplate for any react native developer who wants to build a simple App.
+This base app is a boilerplate for any react native developer who wants to build a simple app.

-The goal of this boilerplate is to provide a simple functional routing app which can be reused with very little to no modification.
+The goal of this boilerplate is to provide a simple functional routing & theme app which can be reused with very little to no modification.

 Demo
 =======